 YELLOW: Amber light indicates a potential fault with your vehicle.
 They are less of a priority in comparison to red warning lights, but they should not be dismissed!
 Ignoring these lights could develop into something more serious.
 Stop your vehicle in a safe place and attempt to find the issue.
 If required, you should contact roadside assistance or your SMART dealership.

 GREEN or BLUE: These represent notification lights, signalling a feature is turned on and in operation.

-To book a smart service, contact your local dealer today.
+To enquire about Smart service plans, contact your local dealer today.

 Most cars are now accompanied by a system that will warn you if any passengers have not got their seatbelt fastened into your car.
 Using sensors it will assess the pressure on the seats, if this meets a particular weight, it will assume you or a passenger is in your car travelling without a seatbelt.
 As well as the light on your dashboard, your smart will also alert you with a noise until all seatbelts are fastened.
 If your speed exceeds 20 km/h, this light will flash.

 When this light illuminates, it means one or some of your doors or the tailgate is open.
 You should pull over safely and ensure all doors and the tailgate are securely closed.

 This light will appear if the restraint system is malfunctioning.
 If restraint systems are not working correctly, they can often be triggered unintentionally or may not trigger when critical to do so, in the event of an accident.

 You should get this fixed by a specialist or contact your local smart dealership.

 When this light is lit and a tone sounds, it means the vehicle is in close proximity to another car or obstacle on the road.
 Remain aware of road conditions, maintain your distance and be ready to brake.